Tubby Hayes: 1951–58

 Hayes's youthful promise on tenor saxophone was recognised in 1951 when, aged 16, he joined Kenny Baker's sextet, and later for big-band leaders such as Ambrose, Terry Brown, Tito Burns, Roy Fox, Vic Lewis and Jack Parnell.
 With the assistance of music impresario Tito Burns, Hayes formed his own octet in 1955, known as Tubby Hayes & His Orchestra.
 The group toured the UK extensively and recorded several sessions for Tempo Records but disbanded in 1956 as Hayes pursued other musical opportunities, including his own quartet.

 Hayes's voracious musical interests resulted in his learning the vibraphone in early 1957, after having tried Victor Feldman's instrument on a gig.
 Although the vibes became an occasional instrument on some of his recordings, Hayes eventually became frustrated at lacking "the technique to do half the things I can do on the saxophone" and recorded his final solo on the instrument in 1966.
-Instead, Hayes's interest remained focused on woodwind instruments; in 1958 Hayes began learning flute and later made his recording debut on the instrument a year later.
+Instead, Hayes's interest remained focused on woodwind instruments; in 1958 Hayes began learning flute and made his recording debut on the instrument a year later.
 He continued to feature the flute alongside his saxophone performances to the end of his recording career.

 Hayes's breakthrough came in 1957 when he joined fellow tenor saxophonist Ronnie Scott to co-lead the Jazz Couriers, whose East Coast jazz aesthetic was influential within the British jazz scene and beyond.
-Scott, who would later also become known as a noted raconteur, originally encountered Hayes in 1950 and was immediately impressed by the "fat kid's" virtuosity.
+Scott, who would later also become known as a noted raconteur, had originally met Hayes in 1950 and was immediately impressed by the "fat kid's" virtuosity.
 The encounter was a story Scott would relate frequently: "This little boy came up, not much bigger than his tenor sax.
 Rather patronisingly I suggested a number and off he went.
 He scared me to death".
 Considered one of the most successful British jazz groups of its era, the Jazz Couriers would record a series of highly regarded albums and would engage in a successful tour with the Dave Brubeck Quartet.